B.A., Art History, University of Massachusetts, Amherst, 1996

 Professor Zarecor researches historical and contemporary architecture in the former Czechoslovakia.
 Her 2011 book with University of Pittsburgh Press, Manufacturing a Socialist Modernity: Housing in Czechoslovakia, 1945-1960, focuses on the intersection of architects, housing design, and the state apparatus in the early years of Communist Party rule.
 It follows the development and deployment of standardized mass-housing types such as the prefabricated structural panel building and examines the relationship between communism and architecture.
-Academia Press will publish a Czech translation of the book in 2013 in the series, Šťastné zítřky.
+It was awarded an honorable mention by the Czechoslovak Studies Association for the 2011-2012 Book Prize and is an official selection for the Book Pavilion at the 2014 Venice Biennale.
+Academia Press will publish a Czech translation of the book in 2015 in the series, Šťastné zítřky.

 In addition to her book, her publications include:

 "Zlín and the Invention of the Panel Building."
 In The Company Towns of the Baťa Concern: Conference Proceedings.
 Ondřej Ševeček and Martin Jemelka, eds.
-Prague, forthcoming.
+Prague, 2013.